At some point, you will have to store your electric scooter.

 Storing your scooter is not difficult, but it is not a completely passive task, where you just store it and forget it.
-Following this checklist will make sure you store your scooter properly.
+Following these tips ensures proper scooter storage.

 How to store an electric scooter

 Follow these steps to store your electric scooter in the safest and most optimal way.